explaura/twitch-bot/README.md

 ```

 ## Deploying
-A git hook within Heroku is configured so every push to mainline will deploy off the master branch.
+If using Heroku to host, a git hook within Heroku can be configured so every push to your branch will deploy.

 To login to Heroku:
 ```